Setting up Elementor for Marketing Attribution and UTM Tracking

 Default value: [lpg]

-Change to the 'Advanced' tab and input [channel] as the Default Value (default value of Madlitics Field 1).
+[channel] as the Default Value (default value of first Madlitics Field).

 Test your form by visiting your site, using a url with unique utm parameters.
 Captured attribution data will populate in your Elementor submission page which can then be passed to CRMs, Intelligence tools, etc. for advanced reporting.